Do you have a mobility or stair lift related question?

 Each chair lift sits on a rail.
 The rail is fastened to the treads of the stairs only, so no mess is involved.
 The rail usually has 3 or 4 brackets with 4 screws in each one which will go through your carpet into the wooden stair treads below.
 Our installers take a hoover with them so that any stray dust particles from the fitting of the lift can be cleaned away.

-People often think that they fasten to the wall or the bannister somehow but these can all stay as they are in most cases.
-Some people have a double bannister so very occasionally we will remove one of them in order to fit the lift tighter to a narrow staircase, but it is entirely up to the customers own wishes as to what they want left as it is.
+People often think that they fasten to the wall or the banister somehow but these can all stay as they are in most cases.
+Some people have a double banister so very occasionally we will remove one of them in order to fit the lift tighter to a narrow staircase, but it is entirely up to the customers own wishes as to what they want left as it is.

 Structural alterations are again very rare.
 If your choice is for a through floor lift then this would need some alterations, but the vast majority of our installations are for straight or curved indoor lifts, which as explained fasten to the existing staircase.